hdc-arizona/interactive-analysis.org/year/2018/index.md

 ---
 layout: main-2018
-title: "DSIA: Data Systems for Interactive Analysis"
+title: "3rd Workshop on Data Systems for Interactive Analysis"
 ---

 This is the website for the Workshop on Data Systems for